lsseong/tutorial_ethereum/README.md

 ### Wallet - a smart contract, DApp

 dApp is a blockchain enabled website or portal, and smart contract connects dApp with blockchain

+With official Ethereum Wallet (EW) you are running a full node, downloading blockchain and syncing it.
+With myetherwallet (MEW) there is no such need, it's just a wallet and interface to the blockchain.

+Mist is: EW + web browser + dApp interface

 https://github.com/ethereum/meteor-dapp-wallet
 https://ethereum.stackexchange.com/questions/212/whats-the-difference-between-accounts-and-wallets-in-mist